HasnatShahriar/TrueBond/README.md

 - **Verified Profiles**: Implement a verification process to ensure the authenticity of user profiles, enhancing trust and credibility within the community.
 - **Customer Support**: Our dedicated customer support team is available round-the-clock to assist users with any inquiries or concerns.

-Experience TrueBond today and embark on your journey to find true love!

 ## Used Technologies:
 - **Frontend**: React, Tailwind CSS